sandeepgit32/fast-delivery-app-simulation-microservices/stock-service/api_documentation.md

 ## Endpoints

 ### Add Stock
 Adds stock quantities for multiple items.
+Validates that new quantity does not exceed max_quantity.

 - **URL**: `/add_stock`
 - **Method**: POST